In Spite of All the Danger: Recording

 Around July 1958, the Quarrymen paid for a recording session at Percy Phillips' home in Kensington, Liverpool, recording a cover of Buddy Holly's "That'll Be the Day" and "In Spite of All the Danger".
 Lennon, McCartney and Harrison all played guitar, John "Duff" Lowe the piano and Colin Hanton the drums.
 Recording was achieved with a single microphone suspended from the ceiling, no volume balancing possible.
 Curtains and carpets were put in the downstairs living room to dampen the noise of traffic from the street outside.
-At nearly three and a half minutes, the song is much longer than most contemporary recordings.
+At nearly three and a half minutes, the song is much longer than most pop recordings of the time.
 Lewisohn writes, "anecdotes have Percy Phillips waving his arms at them, hurrying them to a finish, because he could see the disc-cutting lathe reaching its ultimate point, almost at the center label."

 The recording was cut directly to a single two sided shellac-on-metal 78-rpm disc.
 The disc likely cost the group 17s 6d.
 In a 1977 interview, Phillips recalled that the group initially only paid 15 shillings and someone returned a few days later with the remaining amount and to buy the record.

 The only earlier recording of the Quarrymen is a reel-to-reel tape-recording made by an audience member on July 6, 1957, during the Quarrymen's last set for the 1957 Rose Queen garden fête at St. Peter's Church, Woolton, Liverpool.

 Release and reception

-With only one copy of recording made, the group members shared the disc for a week each.
+With only one copy of the recording made, the group members shared the disc for a week each.
 Lowe was the last to have it, keeping it for nearly 25 years.
 In 1981, he prepared to sell it at auction, but McCartney intervened and purchased it directly from him.
 McCartney had engineers restore as much of the record's sound quality as possible and then made approximately 50 copies of the single that he gave as personal gifts to family and friends.
 In 2004, Record Collector magazine named the original pressing the most valuable record in existence, estimating its worth at £100,000, with the 1981 copies made by McCartney coming in second on the list at £10,000 each.

 "In Spite of All the Danger" was not released to the public until it appeared on the 1995 compilation album Anthology 1 along with "That'll Be the Day", though the former was shortened to 2:42 from its original 3:25 runtime.

 Lewisohn describes the song as "a chugging and melodic country-flavored number".
 He further writes that the record "[is] not representative of their sound at any time other than this moment, which was a long way from the rough skiffle scuffle of tea-chest bass, washboard and banjo that was its start."
 Everett calls the song "Les Paul-like".
 Musicologist and writer Ian MacDonald writes that the song is "a dreary doo-wop pastiche" which "has little to recommend it".